opengisch/QField-docs/documentation/how-to/qfield-interface/map-interaction.en.md

 !![](../../assets/images/howto_selection.png)

-When features are selected, you can perform the actions in the three-dot menu on the top right.
+When features are selected, you can perform the actions in the 3-dotted menu *(⋮)* on the top right.

 !![](../../assets/images/howto_identification_options.png)